Dress Code at the Vatican Museums

 What happens if you break Vatican City’s dress code?

-Image: Italianimpromptu.wordpress.com
+Image: Visitvatican.info

 So what happens if you reach the Museums in clothes that break the Vatican City’s dress code?

-All you have to do is purchase plastic cloaks (poncho) that cover your shoulders and knees from the entrance counter.
+All you have to do is purchase plastic cloaks (ponchos) that cover your shoulders and knees from the entrance counter.
 Under no circumstances will you be allowed to enter the Museums if you refuse to comply with the Vatican dress code.

 If you have booked an early morning or late evening Vatican Museums ticket, dress appropriately for the occasion.
-For instance, you can carry an overcoat or shawl to keep you warm.
+For instance, you can carry an overcoat or a shawl to keep you warm.

 Footwear